Magnetic signatures of pressure-induced multicomponent superconductivity in UTe$_2$

 \textit{Results} -- Figure~\ref{fig:chi-curves} shows $\chi(T)$ of compressed UTe$_2$ at various hydrostatic pressure values as indicated.
 At ambient pressure (black curve, \autoref{fig:chi-curves}a) and 0.25~GPa (orange points, \autoref{fig:chi-curves}b) a single transition is observed, which is identified by a sharp sudden decrease of the susceptibility.
-This is as expected for the diamagnetic screening of magnetic flux by the spontaneous formation of supercurrents upon cooling below the superconducting critical temperature, $T_{\text{c}}$.
-By contrast, for the $\chi(T)$ curves at $p >$~0.25~GPa, \textit{two} such transition anomalies are observed, as clearly identified in $\nicefrac{\partial \chi}{\partial T}$ labelled as $T_\text{c1}$ and $T_\text{c2}$ in \autoref{fig:chi-curves}c.
+This is as expected for the diamagnetic screening of magnetic flux by supercurrents upon cooling below the superconducting critical temperature, $T_{\text{c}}$.
+By contrast, for the $\chi(T)$ curves at $p >$~0.25~GPa, \textit{two} such transition anomalies are observed, as clearly identified in $\nicefrac{\partial \chi}{\partial T}$, labelled as $T_\text{c1}$ and $T_\text{c2}$ in \autoref{fig:chi-curves}c.

-The presence of two distinct superconducting states in compressed UTe$_2$ for $p \gtrsim \unit[0.3]{GPa}$ has previously been reported from measurements of $C_p(T)$ on CVT samples \cite{Braithwaite2019,Thomas2020,Aoki_UTe2review2022}.
-To determine whether the two features in $\chi(T)$ at $p > \unit[0.25]{GPa}$ correspond to bulk thermodynamic superconducting transitions, we also performed measurements of the resistivity, $\rho (T)$, and $C_p(T)$ on an MSF UTe$_2$ specimen.
-Figure~\ref{fig:comparison} compares $\chi$ and $\nicefrac{\partial \chi}{\partial T}$ for a sample measured in a MAC at $p=\unit[0.79]{GPa}$ with $\rho (T)$ and $C_p(T)$ measured on a different sample in a PCC at 0.74~GPa.
-The resistivity falls to zero at the onset of the first anomaly in $C_p(T)$, and remains zero for all lower temperatures below $T \approx$~3.16~K at this pressure.
-Interestingly, the two features in $\nicefrac{\partial\chi}{\partial T}$ clearly correspond to the two $C_p(T)$ anomalies.
-This agreement between heat capacity and magnetic susceptibility anomalies strongly suggests that the lower-temperature $\chi(T)$ anomaly in UTe$_2$ reflects the transition between the SC1 and SC2 superconducting phases.
+The presence of two distinct superconducting states in compressed UTe$_2$ for $p \gtrsim \unit[0.3]{GPa}$ has previously been reported from measurements of $C(T)$ on samples grown by chemical vapour transport (CVT) \cite{Braithwaite2019,Thomas2020,Aoki_UTe2review2022}.
+To determine whether the two features in $\chi(T)$ at $p > \unit[0.25]{GPa}$ correspond to bulk thermodynamic superconducting transitions, we also performed measurements of the resistivity, $\rho (T)$, and $C(T)$ on an MSF UTe$_2$ specimen.
+Figure~\ref{fig:comparison} compares $\chi$ and $\nicefrac{\partial \chi}{\partial T}$ for a sample measured in a moissanite anvil cell at $p=\unit[0.79]{GPa}$ with $\rho (T)$ and $C(T)$ measured on a different sample in a piston-cylinder cell at 0.74~GPa.
+The resistivity falls to zero at the onset of the first anomaly in $C(T)$ at $T \approx$~3.16~K and remains zero below this temperature.
+The ac magnetic susceptibility, by contrast, shows two consecutive drops, and the two features in $\nicefrac{\partial\chi}{\partial T}$ clearly correspond to the two $C(T)$ anomalies.
+This agreement between heat capacity and magnetic susceptibility anomalies in our MSF-grown UTe$_2$ strongly suggests that the lower-temperature $\chi(T)$ anomaly reflects the transition previously identified solely in high-pressure heat capacity measurements in CVT-grown UTe$_2$ \cite{Braithwaite2019,Thomas2020,Aoki_UTe2review2022}.